-Athletes who show or report one or more of the signs and symptoms listed below-or simply say they just "don't feel right" after a bump, blow, or jolt to the head or body-may have a concussion or other serious brain injury.
+Athletes who show or report one or more of the signs and symptoms listed below-or who simply say they just "don't feel right"-after a bump, blow, or jolt to the head or body may have a concussion or other serious brain injury.
+Concussion signs and symptoms often show up soon after the injury, but it can be hard to tell how serious the concussion is at first.
+Some symptoms may not show up for hours or days.